I Tried Monin Toasted Coconut Syrup

 Oat milk drinks

-Some syrups technically work in coffee but clash with espresso.
-Toasted coconut doesn’t do that.
+Some syrups technically “work” but clash with espresso.
+Toasted coconut doesn’t.

-Because of the roasted notes, it complements espresso instead of fighting it.
-I didn’t get that weird fruity-acidic clash that happens with many tropical flavors.
+Because of its roasted notes, it complements espresso instead of fighting it.
+I didn’t experience the fruity-acidic clash that happens with many tropical flavors.

 Vanilla